Enabling the Built-in HTTP Cache Invalidation System

 ...

-Warning: in order to trigger the EagerLoadingExtension you must use Serializer groups on relations properties.
+Warning: to trigger the EagerLoadingExtension you must use Serializer groups on relations properties.

 There is a default restriction with this feature.
 We allow up to 30 joins per query.
 Beyond that, an ApiPlatform\Exception\RuntimeException exception will be thrown but this value can easily be increased with a bit of configuration: